alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-23-basic-tests-for-models.markdown

 - Up/down weight - add weights to the classification data, so that the probability for each class becomes roughly the same
 - Data generation - similar to bootstrapping, but each generated record is slightly different from its source.
 SMOTE is an algorithm that generates a new record for the record being up-sampled by using the K-nearest neighbors and assigning a randomly selected weight for each feature.

-A classification problem could be turned to a regression problem if an expected value is assigned to each classification record.
+A classification problem could be turned to a regression problem if an numeric expected value is assigned to each classification record.
 For instance, instead of trying to predict a credit default, we might want to predict the expected return of a given loan.